-From the systematic list of nine species of whales and dolphin regularly occurring in the area, detailed above, it is clear (explain why) that four species are most likely to be affected to any great extent in the immediate area by this scheme.
+From the systematic list of eight species of whales and dolphin regularly occurring in the area, detailed above, it is clear that four species are most likely to be affected to any great extent in the immediate area by this scheme.
 These are minke whale, Risso's dolphin, bottlenose dolphin, and harbour porpoise.
 Both bottlenose dolphin and harbour porpoise are listed in Annex II of the EU Habitats Directive as species whose conservation requires the designation of Special Areas of Conservation.
-Both species are found regularly in the Sound of Barra and have been recorded adjacent to the Aird Mhor peninsula including both locations proposed for the ferry terminal port.
+Both species are found regularly in the Sound of Barra and on occasions enter the Sound of Eriskay.
 They occur in the area throughout the year, and use it for giving birth and nursing their calves, for socialising, mating and feeding.
 Minke whales and Risso's dolphins occur regularly in the Sound of Barra and adjacent waters, and although most common during summer months, they are found in the area most months of the year, using it for feeding, socialising, and as nursery areas for their calves.

-The development of a ferry terminalport on the east side of the Aird Mhor peninsula of Barra will introduce at least one large vessel into this area, in this case using the deeper waters of the Sound of Barra as the route between the terminal and the island of Eriskay.
+The development of a ferryport on the west side of Eriskay will introduce at least one large vessel into this area, in this case using the deeper waters of the Sound of Barra as the route between the terminal and the island of Barra (as well as the Sound of Hellisay).